What this handout is about

 Assignment sleuth work

 When your instructor hands out a paper assignment, first figure out what type of assignment it is.
 The basic questions of art history often appear in a few traditional types of assignments.
 We’ve presented a summary of five of them below.
 Becoming acquainted with the five types will help you begin to understand your assignment.
 Recognize, however, that many assignments combine more than one of these types.
 Most assignments will fit into one or more of the types, but don’t try to make your assignment fit them if it does not.
 Some professors prefer to take a less traditional approach to the assignments they write, and they may be looking for less traditional responses from their students.
-Start by reading the assignment carefully to see what is being asked (see the Writing Center’s handout on how to read assignments for further tips).
+Start by reading the assignment carefully to see what is being asked (see our handout on understanding assignments for further tips).

 Some professors in introductory classes will start with at least one of the following assignments at the beginning of the semester in order to get you thinking like an art historian.